ccamara/carloscamara-hugo/content/en/post/2020/2020-04-01-covid-lessons-data-science/index.md

 {{< figure src="img/numeroteca-smooth.jpeg" title="Smoothed lines based on actual data.
 Source: [Montera34](https://lab.montera34.com/covid19/)" numbered="true" lightbox="true" >}}

-## Lesson 5: do not make hasty comparisons
+## Consideration 4: do not make hasty comparisons

 Surely, the most frequent type of visual is that comparing how COVID-19 is affecting different regions, either within a country or comparing different countries (usually using China or Wuchan as a reference -after all, it is where it all started).
 While this kind of plots could provide answers to questions such as how a specific region is doing regarding another one (and therefore, replicating or avoiding their measures against COVID-19, for example), those comparisons are really problematic.
 For starters, the fact that population or size is largely different invalidates any comparison in absolute terms.